LucasJMO/E6Plus/classes/Assassin.md

 **Trapmaking**: A 5h level assassin learns to build simple mecahnical traps out of common materials.
 As long as he has access to ropes, flexible material like green wood, and weapon-grade materials like sharpened wooden sticks or steel weapons, he can build an improved trap in 10 minutes.
 He can build any non-magical trap on the "CR 1" trap list that doesn't involve a pit.
 These traps have a search DC equal to 20 + the assassin's level, have a BAB equal to his own, and are always single-use traps.
 He may add poison to these traps, if he has access to it, but it will dry out in an hour.

-**Nerves of the Killer**:  A 5th level assassin gains a limited immunity to compulsion and charm effects.
+**Nerve of the Killer**:  A 5th level assassin gains a limited immunity to compulsion and charm effects.
 While studying a target for a Death Attack, and for one round afterward, he counts as if he were within a protection from evil effect.
 This does not confer a deflection bonus to AC.

 **Palm Weapon**(Su): A 6th level assassin may conceal weapons with supernatural skill.
 Any weapon concealed with Sleight of Hand gains a +5 to avoid detection via Spot check and cannot be found with Divination magic.